TACC/containers_at_tacc/docs/containerize-your-code/install_code_interactively.rst

 ==========================

 In this section, we will explore the first half of a typical development
-workflow: installing an application interactively within a running docker container.
+workflow: installing an application interactively within a running Docker container.

 .. note::